Toggle: English / Spanish

 The following is a list of more serious conditions that can cause abnormal bowel sounds.

-Hyperactive, hypoactive, or missing bowel sounds:
+Hyperactive, hypoactive, or missing bowel sounds may be caused by:

 - Blocked blood vessels prevent the intestines from getting proper blood flow.
 For example, can cause .